andoniripollpro/CalromExam.Solution/README.md

 -Automapper

-**It is pending and hopefully I will have it next tuisday:
+**It is pending and hopefully I will have it next tuesday:
 -MVC widget included in a page
 -Unit Test on BL entities
 -Decuple layer with inversion of control (IoC) using Ninjet.